Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Methodology

 \subsection{RL agent in the latent space}

-Visual control\cite{thrun1999monte},\cite{silver2010monte}, \cite{bengtsson2008curse} can be defined as a POMDP.
-The traditional components of agents that learn through imagination include dynamics learning, behavior learning, and environment interaction\cite{hafner2019dream}, \cite{hafner2019learning}.
-The RL agent in the latent space in our SEADS mainly includes the following:
+Visual control \cite{thrun1999monte}, \cite{silver2010monte}, \cite{bengtsson2008curse} can be defined as a POMDP.
+The traditional components of agents that learn through imagination include dynamics learning, behavior learning, and environment interaction \cite{hafner2019dream}, \cite{hafner2019learning}.
+The RL agent in the latent space in our EGADS mainly includes the following:

-(1) RL Agent learns potential dynamics from past experience datasets of autonomous vehicle.
-As shown in Figure 2(a), using $p$ to represent prior probability, $q$ to represent posterior probability, agent learns to encode observations $o$ and actions $a$ into compact latent states $s$, and $\hat{o}_t$ is reconstructed with $q(\hat{o}_{t}|s_{t})$ while $s_t$ is determined via $p(s_{t}|s_{t-1}, a_{t-1}, o_{t})$.
+(1) RL agent learns potential dynamics from past experience datasets of autonomous vehicle.
+As shown in Figure 2(a), using $p$ to represent prior probability, $q$ to represent posterior probability, agent learns to encode observation and action into compact latent state, and $\hat{o}_t$ is reconstructed with $q(\hat{o}_{t}|s_{t})$ while $s_t$ is determined via $p(s_{t}|s_{t-1}, a_{t-1}, o_{t})$.

-(2) RL Agent predicts driving action in an imaginary space.
-As shown in Figure 2(b), RL Agent is in a close latent state space where it can predict value $\hat{v}_{t}$, reward $\hat{r}_{t}$ and action $\hat{a}_{t}$ based on current input $o_{t-1}$ with $q(\hat{v}_{t},\hat{r}_{t},\hat{a}_{t}|s_{t})$, $p(s_{t}|s_{t-1}, \hat{a}_{t-1})$, $q(\hat{a}_{t-1}|s_{t-1})$.
+(2) RL agent predicts driving action in an imaginary space.
+As shown in Figure 2(b), RL agent is in a close latent state space where it can predict value $\hat{v}_{t}$, reward $\hat{r}_{t}$ and action $\hat{a}_{t}$ based on current input $o_{t-1}$ with $q(\hat{v}_{t},\hat{r}_{t},\hat{a}_{t}|s_{t})$, $p(s_{t}|s_{t-1}, \hat{a}_{t-1})$, $q(\hat{a}_{t-1}|s_{t-1})$.

-(3) RL Agent interacts with driving environment.
-As shown in Figure 2(c), RL Agent predicts next action values $\hat{a}_{t+1}$ by encoding historical trajectory information via $q(\hat{a}_{t+1}|s_{t+1})$, $p(s_{t+1}|s_{t}, a_{t}, o_{t+1})$.
+(3) RL agent interacts with driving environment.
+As shown in Figure 2(c), RL agent predicts next action values $\hat{a}_{t+1}$ by encoding historical trajectory information via $q(\hat{a}_{t+1}|s_{t+1})$, $p(s_{t+1}|s_{t}, a_{t}, o_{t+1})$.